-You are learning something a human being gets to learn very rarely.
-You might have read many newspapers in your life.
-You may have watched a lot of television programs.
-But to get something that helps one realize life is seldom.
-In fact, we do not get such a rare chance most of the time.
-Also, you get to learn the pure Dhamma of the Buddha without the addition of any personal opinions.
+You are listening to something that a human being gets to listen to very rarely.
+You might have read many newspaper in your life.
+You might have watched television programs a lot.
+But, you get something that helps realizing life in seldom.
+In fact, we do not get such a rare chance at most of the times.
+Also, you get to learn the pure Dhamma of the Buddha without addition of any personal opinions.
 That is why you are fortunate.
-In the last section, you learnt the meditation of five aggregates of clinging within the four establishments of mindfulness.
-This is the dhammānupassanā meditation.
-In this section, we will further elaborate on our understanding of the meditation of five aggregates of clinging within the four establishments of mindfulness.
+In the last section you learnt the meditation of five aggregates of clinging within the four establishments of mindfulness.
+This is the Dhammanupassana meditation.
+In this section we will further elaborate on our understanding of the meditation of five aggregates of clinging within the four establishments of mindfulness.

 Rupa or form is composed of the four great elements.
-"Khandha" or aggregate is that which exists in the time and space continuum.
-Vedanā or feeling also exists within the time and space continuum.
-Saññā or the perception is the same.
-Sankhāra or Volitional formations are the same and Viññāna or consciousness is also the same.
-All of these comprise of suffering, which must be realized.
+"Kandha" or aggregate is that which exists in the time and space continuum.
+Vedana or feeling also exists within the time and space continuum.
+Sanna or the perception is the same.
+Volutional formations are the same and consciousness is also the same.
+All of these comprise suffering, which must be realized.

-Vedanā upādānakkhandho or the aggregate of feeling arises when there is contact or phassa associated with the six sense bases.
-The sense bases are eye, ear, nose, tongue, body, and mind.
+Vedana upadanaskandha or the aggregate of feeling arises when there is contact or phassa associated with the six sense bases.
+The sense bases are eye, ear, nose, tongue, body and mind.
 Feeling arises when there is contact or phassa.
 Where there is contact, there we find feeling.
-When that contact ceases, feeling ceases.
+When that contact seizes the feeling ceases.

-Sañña or perception arises where there is contact or phassa.
-Where there is contact, you will find sañña.
-When that contact ceases the sañña ceases.
+Sanna or perception arises where there is contact or phassa.
+Where there is contact you will find sanna.
+When that contact ceases the sanna ceases.
 What do you perceive?
-With your eyes, you perceive sight.
-Through your ears, you perceive sound.
-Through your nose, you perceive smell.
-Through your tongue, you perceive taste.
-Through your body, you perceive tactile sensations.
-Through your mind, you perceive mental objects.
+With your eyes you perceive sights.
+Through your ears you perceive sounds.
+Through your nose you perceive smells.
+Through your tongue you perceive taste.
+Through your body you perceive tactile sensations.
+Through your mind you perceive mental objects.
 How do you perceive these?

-- 1. There is an object; it comes to the eye and the eye consciousness arises.
-The union of these three is eye contact.
+- 1. There is an object, it comes to the eye and the eye consciousness arises.
+The union of these three is eye-contact.
 When this eye contact arises, perception of form arises. - 2.
-There is a sound; it comes to the ear and the ear consciousness arises.
+Similarly, there is a sound, it comes to the ear, and the ear consciousness arises.
 The union of these three is ear contact.
 When this ear contact arises, perception of sound arises. - 3.
-There is an odour, it comes to the nose, and the nose consciousness arises.
+There is an odour that comes to the nose and the nose consciousness arises.
 The union of these three is nose contact.
 When this nose contact arises, perception of smell arises. - 4.
-There is a taste; it comes to the tongue, and the tongue consciousness arises.
+There is a taste.
+It comes to the tongue and the tongue consciousness arises.
 The union of these three is tongue contact.
-When this tongue contact arises, perception of taste arises.

-- 5. There is a tactile sensation; it comes to the body and the body consciousness arises.
+When this tongue contact arises, perception of taste arises. - 5.
+There is a tactile sensation, it comes to the body and the body consciousness arises.
 The union of these three is body contact.
-When this body contact arises, perception of tangibles arises. - 6.
-There is a mind object; it comes to the mind and the mind consciousness arises.
+When this body contact arises, perception of tangibles arises.

+6. There is a mind object, it comes to the mind and the mind consciousness arises.
 The union of these three is mind contact.
 When this mind contact arises, perception of thought arises.

-Thus, when these six kinds of phassa or contact arise, the six kinds of perception also arise.
+Thus, when these six kinds of phassa or contact arise, the six kinds of perception too arise.